EasyGallery/FlexFrame/README.md

 ##Quick Start

 Navigate to [binaries folder](/bin) and use the provided distribution files.
-You can also see the [Demo](https://github.com/EasyGallery/Demo) project to see a basic usage example.
+You can also go to the [Demo](https://github.com/EasyGallery/Demo) project to see a basic usage example.